-If form TC-675R does not include this number, contact the payer to obtain the correct number to enter on TC-40W, Part 2.
-Failure to include this number from a TC-675R on TC-40W may cause your withholding to be disallowed and delay any refund.
+If form TC-675R does not include this number, contact the payer to get the correct number to enter on TC-40W, Part 2.
+Failure to include this number on TC-40W may cause your withholding to be disallowed and delay any refund.